nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 The highlighting of the clickable buttons can be disabled via `config.style.buttonHighlighting=false`.
 The animation of the clickable buttons can be disabled via `config.style.buttonAnimation=false`.
 Also the cursor at button mouseover (default: "pointer") can be customized over `config.style.buttonCursor` by passing a valid css cursor keyword or url.

-Furthermore support for poster images has been added.
+Furthermore support htmlFor poster images has been added.
 Poster images can be applied via the config.style.poster parameter.
 The string has to be a relative or absolute path to a valid "img" element source like "./assets/poster.png" or "https://[YOURDOMAIN]**/assets/poster.gif".

 ### **Changelog**